Street War Memorial

 The new memorial was dedicated in July 2018.

-The Calvary of the existing memorial will be re-sited in the churchyard of the Parish Church in due course.
+The Calvary of the existing memorial will be re-sited in due course.

 The Old War Memorial, Merriman Park, Street